shmalebx9/2020UABCANs/Contracts/CAN.md

 ## Battle of the Forms

 **At a glance:** There are situations where the classic mirror principle and meeting of the minds cannot strictly apply.
 When two parties send contracts with revisions back and forth and eventually complete some sort of deal there is a question as to whose contract really applies.
-If neither party formally agrees to the other party's contract it cannot simply be stated there is no; the parties both believe they agreed to something.
+If neither party formally agrees to the other party's contract it cannot simply be stated there is no contract; the parties both believe they agreed to *something*.
 There are therefore several different ways of deciding how to deal with these cases.
 In general though, the first contract to be accepted under the normal understanding of contracts will prevail over later unsigned/unrecognized contracts.
 In Canada, the classic, last-shot, first-shot, and shots on both sides approaches are used depending on the context.

 **Butler Machine Tool Co Ltd v Ex-Cell-O Corp:** Ex-cell asked to purchase a custom machine tool from Butler.
 Butler sent a standard form contract with a price variation clause and invited Ex-cell to accept.
 Ex-cell sent a purchase order stating that the order would be placed without price variation.
 Butler "accepted" the offer by sending back the completed order form with a note stating that the order would be fulfilled with a price variation clause.
 The machine was built and delivered and Butler sent an invoice with an increased price, Ex-Cell refused to pay.
 Ex-cell won.